 *This post contains affiliate links.
 By purchasing through these links, we get a small commission at no additional cost to you. *That Texas Couple is also a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases.

 When to Visit

 The best time to visit Rome is also the busiest time to visit Rome.
 The weather is nice April-June and September-October.
 Of course with the best weather comes the most people and the highest prices!
+But don’t fret, there are several ways to travel to Rome on a budget.
 To save some money and some sanity, consider traveling in the off-season.
 Just note that if you are visiting Rome during the off-season, be sure and check with the attractions you want to see as some might not be open.

 Planning Your Time

 Surrounded by endless entertainment and amazing sights, you need to plan your time in Rome carefully.
 It’s easy to get swept up in thinking that you have to see and do everything, but don’t!
 Make a list of priorities, build in time to have a nice dinner or an afternoon nap, besides, you are on vacation.
 Think of it this way, “I’m going to toss my coin into the Trevi Fountain and return to Rome, so I don’t have to cram in everything this time.”
 When planning your trip, be sure to keep track of when attractions are open and when they are the busiest.
 For example, don’t go to the Vatican on Sunday, they are closed.
 Don’t day trip to Ostia Antica on Monday, it’s always really crowded.
 By doing some research and planning out your must-see items, you will save yourself a lot of grief and valuable vacation time.
 For more tips, read our tips post, 21 Things to Know Before Visiting Rome.